The School of Nursing and Health Sciences Scholarships

 Made possible through the estate of Virginia Landman, '73, two scholarships are available; one will be awarded to a nursing student who has achieved junior status and one will be awarded to an incoming freshman.

-This award is for any LPN student in the School of Nursing.
+This award is for any LPN student in the School of Nursing and Health Sciences.

 Established by Dr. Mary Lebold, '60, and Dr. Mary Oesterle, '68, along with their families, in honor of Ralph and Loretta Oesterle.
 Financial assistance is given to graduate nursing students.